 15. Does 1 Peter 5:1-4 imply that receiving money did, in some circumstances, go along with the ministry of elder?
 Explain.

-16. The typical New Testament congregation was no bigger than would fit into someone’s living room (a house church).
+16. The typical New Testament congregation was no bigger than would fit into a Roman villa.
 How could a qualified elder make his living from such a small church?

 17. What principle did John establish in 3 John 5-8?